-Australian coronavirus cases leap as lockdown broadens
+Cruise ship responsible for jump in Australia coronavirus cases

 “It is as clear as mud and no wonder parents are confused out there,” Anthony Albanese, the leader of the federal opposition party, told ABC Radio.

 Morrison was due to meet with the national cabinet formed to deal with the crisis, comprising state and federal political and health officials, later on Tuesday to discuss the next steps.
-Australia has not yet ordered citizens to stay home for all but essential tasks.

-On Australia’s west coast, the Swiss-owned MSC Magnifica cruise ship docked to refuel after officials refused to allow passengers to disembark.
-MSC Cruises said none of the passengers showed any signs of a respiratory or flu-like illness and the ship would travel on to Dubai.

-The rejection of the ship comes days after 2,700 passengers were allowed to disembark from Carnival Corp’s Ruby Princess cruise ship in Sydney harbor, with 48 people on board subsequently testing positive for the virus, causing widespread anger in Australia.

-In a sign of the level of seriousness businesses are employing, National Australia Bank dismissed a worker who falsified a positive coronavirus test that triggered the evacuation of its headquarters, a source told Reuters.
-NAB declined to comment.

-(This story has been refiled to fix a typo in paragraph 13)

-Reporting by Kate Lamb and Paulina Duran; additional reporting by Colin Packham, Swati Pandey and Renju Jose.
-Writing by Kate Lamb and Jonathan Barrett; Editing by Chris Reese and Jane Wardell
+Reporting by Colin Packham and Kate Lamb; additional reporting by Paulina Duran, Swati Pandey and Renju Jose; editing by Jane Wardell